Interested-Deving-1896/kde-eco-website/content/blog/post-1.md

 ![WEEE Man At The Eden Project](/blog/images/geograph-2637892-by-James-T-M-Towill_800x600.jpg "WEEE Man At The Eden Project")

-*The seven metre tall WEEE (Waste Electrical and Electronic Equipment) Man is made of electrical and electronic equipment thrown away by the average UK citizen in their lifetime - equating to 3.3 tonnes ([source](https://web.archive.org/web/20180901075137/https://www.geograph.org.uk/photo/2637892)).*
+*"The seven metre tall WEEE (Waste Electrical and Electronic Equipment) Man is made of electrical and electronic equipment thrown away by the average UK citizen in their lifetime - equating to 3.3 tonnes." ([source](https://web.archive.org/web/20180901075137/https://www.geograph.org.uk/photo/2637892))*

 {{< /container >}}